 Interested in undergraduate research opportunities in the Department of Chemistry?
 Follow these steps:

 Meet with a professor.
 Decide which discipline (or project) might be of most interest to you, and communicate with a faculty member in that discipline via email, phone, or in-person.
-Let the professor know of your interest in undergraduate research, and ask the professor if he/she has space in his/her group to accommodate new students.
-Do this at least 4 weeks before the start of the next semester!
+Let the professor know of your interest in undergraduate research, and talk about whether you can join his/her group.
+Try to do this well before pre-registration!

 Write a research plan.
 With your professor, decide on your research objectives and plan how much time you will spend each week working on your new project.
-There are three classes in which you can enroll to receive academic credit for participating in undergraduate research.
-Although most faculty members will want students to enroll in one of these three classes, it is not absolutely necessary to do so, provided that the faculty member consents.
+It’s probably best to start off in Chem 4515.

 Every student participating in undergraduate research is required to write a research paper at the end of the semester.
 The paper does not have page length restrictions, but typically runs between 3 and 7 pages.
 It should clearly describe the objective, methods and results of the research that was conducted and be written in the scientific format with literature citations, figures, and tables as appropriate (your research mentor will provide guidance).